 Eir boss backs plan for organic food ‘champion’

-Three prominent businessmen, including the telecoms billionaire Xavier Niel who own Eir, have joined forces to create a blank-cheque company that caters to the demand for organic food and more sustainable consumer goods.
+Three businessmen have joined forces to create a blank-cheque company that caters to the demand for organic food and more sustainable consumer goods.
+Photograph: iStock

-Three prominent French businessmen, including the telecoms billionaire Xavier Niel who own Eir, have joined forces to create a blank-cheque company that caters to the demand for organic food and more sustainable consumer goods.
+Three prominent French businessmen, including the telecoms billionaire Xavier Niel, who is a major shareholder in Eir, have joined forces to create a blank-cheque company that caters to the demand for organic food and more sustainable consumer goods.

 They plan to raise €250 million-€300 million via a “special purpose acquisition company” that will be listed on the Euronext exchange in Paris.